MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/acpi/winacpi-osi.md

 The table below lists the versions of Windows that ASL can identify by using the corresponding \_OSI string.

 Windows operating systems return 0xFFFFFFFF if the argument to the \_OSI method specifies an earlier version of Windows.
-For example, Windows 7 returns 0xFFFFFFFF for both "Windows 2009" (Windows 7) and "Windows 2006" (Windows Vista®).
+For example, Windows 7 returns 0xFFFFFFFF for both "Windows 2009" (Windows 7) and "Windows 2006" (Windows Vista).

 **\_OSI Strings for Windows Operating Systems**